Readit News logoReadit News

 [1] DuckDB SQL dialect is very close to Postgres, it's compatible in many ways but has some extra QOL features related to analytics, and lacks a few features like `vacuum full`;

-homebrewer · 10 months ago
+homebrewer · a year ago

 IDEA if you want to use it for other things (or any other JetBrains IDE).
 Nothing comes close feature-wise.